-You know for certain, what position your application is going to appear at.
-This is the problem of your app’s relevance and competitiveness by search query.
+You don’t know for sure, what position in search ranking your application will reach.
+This is the problem of your app’s relevance and competitiveness by a search query.

 The main idea that we are trying to convey to you through our Workshops and in the Academy is that the main goal of ASO is search engine maximization.
 Traffic increasing goal is achieved by selecting search queries that are the most relevant to your app’s functions that in the same time have traffic and whose competition level allows achieving the top positions, so that your application is visible to users.

-If you have done the first iteration and your application is rather low in the search listing to be overlooked by users, then you aren’t fulfilling the traffic maximization goal, thus, you need an iteration to make adjustments.
-Maybe you should place some of the queries in the App name to make it to the top positions and either remove some of them or move them to an additional locale as less priority.
+If you have done the first iteration and your application is rather low in the search listing to be overlooked by users, then you aren’t fulfilling the traffic maximization goal.
+Thus, you need an iteration to make adjustments.
+Maybe you should place some of the queries in the App Name or remove some of the keywords with less traffic or find new search phrases.
 There are many ways to do it, depending on your particular situation.

 You don’t know what is this search query’s amount of traffic.
 This is a problem of a precise query frequency evaluation.
 ASOdesk provides such tools, as Search Ads Popularity and Traffic Score to help you out with this.